Vermont Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Vermont.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Vermont's elected officials:

-- Eliminate the sale of all flavored tobacco products;
+- End the sale of all menthol cigarettes and all flavored tobacco products;

-- Increase funding for comprehensive tobacco prevention and cessation; and
+- Increase funding for comprehensive tobacco prevention and cessation programs; and

-- Increase the tobacco tax by a minimum of $1.00 per pack.
+- Increase the cigarette tax by at least $1.00 per pack.

-The Lung Association will continue to build on the initial groundwork and work to advance measures to address the use of flavored tobacco products.
-Enticed by kid-friendly flavors that also mask the harshness that comes with inhalation, Vermont's youth are being set up for a lifetime of nicotine addiction.
-The state must act now to end all sales of flavored tobacco products.
+The Lung Association will continue to build on the initial groundwork and work to increase support to address the use of flavored tobacco products in 2025.
+Enticed by kid-friendly flavors that also mask the harshness that comes with inhalation, Vermonts youth are being set up for a lifetime of nicotine addiction.
+State leaders must act to end all sales of flavored tobacco products.

-The American Lung Association in Vermont will continue to work with the Coalition for a Tobacco Free Vermont and many more organizations as we grow our numbers to educate policy makers, business leaders and the media of the importance of advancing strong tobacco control and prevention efforts and to build upon our past successes in the Green Mountain State.
+The American Lung Association in Vermont will continue to work with our coalition partners including the American Heart Association, American Cancer Society Cancer Action Network, Campaign for Tobacco Free Kids and others to advance tobacco control and prevention efforts.
+As the legislature begins its work in 2025, we will continue to educate policymakers, residents, business leaders and the media of the importance of advancing strong tobacco and prevention efforts to build upon our past successes in the Green Mountain State.

 Vermont Facts |